openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-getting-started-short/01-01-create-project/assignment.md

 ![CT start](../assets/ct-start.png)

 As you will see from all the red test class which means the unit test is failed.
 The reason for the failure is that previously you changed the word `Hello` to `Hola`.
-The unit test expects the output `Hello RESTEasy Reactive`.
+The unit test expects the output `Hello from Quarkus REST`.
 The output failed to meet the expectation.

 ![CT failure](../assets/ct-failure.png)